Costa Rica Destination Guide

 Packing Tips

 • Pack light!
-Shared transfers are common and have limited space.
+Shared transfers are common and have limited space; you may need to carry your own bags on occasion.

 • For turtle watching activities, bring dark clothes and closed-toe shoes.